 During the first year of diaphragm use, the percentage of women who become pregnant is about 6% with perfect use and about 12% with typical use (the way most people use it).

 The cervical cap, a hat-shaped silicone cup, is inserted into the vagina and positioned over the cervix.
 A cervical cap prevents sperm from entering the cervix.
 Cervical caps resemble diaphragms but are smaller and more rigid.

 Only one cervical cap is available in the United States.
 It comes in three sizes.
 Health care practitioners determine what size a woman needs based on whether she has been pregnant before and whether the baby was delivered vaginally or by cesarean.
 Health care practitioners must write a prescription for the cervical cap, but it does not need to be fitted for the woman.

 A spermicidal cream or gel should always be used with a cervical cap.
-The cap is inserted before sexual intercourse and left in place at least 6 hours after intercourse, up to 48 hours at a time.
+The cap is inserted before sexual intercourse and left in place at least 6 hours after intercourse and not more than 48 hours.
 A strap is attached to the cervical cap for easy removal.
 The cervical cap can be washed and reused for 1 year.

 A contraceptive sponge is a round, pillow-shaped polyurethane sponge about 1 1/2 in (4 cm) in diameter.
 The sponge is wet with water, folded, and inserted deep into the vagina, where it blocks sperm from entering the uterus.
 The sponge also contains a spermicide.
 It is available over the counter and does not need to be fitted by a health care practitioner.